 Herman Miller partners with the MASS Design Group to lend resources and employee support to humanitarian healthcare projects in Rwanda and Haiti.

-Herman Miller introduces the Herman Miller Collection, a comprehensive new portfolio of authentic modern designs that lets you select, furnish, and create complete environments in a variety of settings—from the boardroom to the backyard.
+Herman Miller relaunches the Herman Miller Collection, a comprehensive new portfolio of authentic modern designs that lets you select, furnish, and create complete environments in a variety of settings—from the boardroom to the backyard.
+Taking its cue from the original collection, conceived in 1948 by George Nelson, the renewed portfolio represents “the continuing creation of a permanent collection designed to meet fully the requirements for modern living.”